 While Minnesota’s labor force participation rate is one of the highest in the United States, it has been declining in recent years, in large part, because of Baby Boomer retirements, said State Economist Laura Kalambokidis.

 Roughly speaking, the equation for the labor force participation rate is the number of workers in the state divided by the total population over the age of sixteen.
 So as more Boomers stop working and are not replaced by younger workers, the rate goes down.

 This isn’t unique to Minnesota, (or the U.S for that matter).
 The post-World War II Baby Boom — and a dip in births in the years following the boom — happened all over the U.S., which means the labor market is expected to tighten as a result of Baby Boomer retirements, nationwide.

 Baby boom years (1946–1964) are highlighted in orange.

 As the example of the Boomer retirements illustrates, our population is aging.
 For the first time ever, at some point in the next three decades, Minnesota is expected to see more deaths than births.
 That will make migration — especially attracting people to the state from other states and countries — an important piece of sustaining the state’s economy.

-“If our state is to experience any population growth at all, it will necessarily be from migration,” a Minnesota State Demographic Center report reads
+“If our state is to experience any population growth at all, it will necessarily be from migration,” a Minnesota State Demographic Center

 .
 “Absent positive net migration at that time, the prospect of a declining population base would mean reduced consumer spending and tax revenues, with the attendant challenges to maintaining economic growth and fulfilling public priorities.”